rheiland/Studio_rtd/docs/source/galaxy.rst

 4. Set the format to `txt`, give it a name like `github_token` (with no obvious name in history if you're privacy-conscious)
 5. Click **Start** — it becomes a dataset in your history

-Then in PhysiCell Studio, use the `Studio -> Settings` panel to get the PAT (one time per session):
+Then in PhysiCell Studio, use the `Studio -> Settings` panel to get the PAT by providing its History ID (you only need to do this once per Studio session):

 .. image:: ./galaxy_imgs/get_PAT.png
-   :width: 200px
+   :width: 300px

 Then you can use the `File -> Export project` menu option:

 .. image:: ./galaxy_imgs/export_to_github.png
-   :width: 200px
+   :width: 300px

 It will step you through the remaining steps.